 XVI.
 TOTAL SOLAR ECLIPSE OF JULY 13, 2037

-77. Uluru [Ayers Rock] – it’s a large sandstone formation rising abruptly from the flat surface around.
+77. Uluru [Ayers Rock] – it’s a large sandstone formation rising abruptly from the flat surface around it.
 In a geological sense, there is a problem with the classification of Uluru.
 It’s something between inselberg and monolith, although more often Ayers Rock is classified as the freestanding mountain, which is homogenous.
 It’s the most iconic landform in Australia, which was created about 500mln years ago on the same basis as Himalayas Mountains.
-Next, the long-lasting erosion, caused by lack of vegetation made this mountain range disappeared leaving just Uluru and adjacent Kata Tjuta formations.
+Next, the long-lasting erosion, caused by the lack of vegetation made this mountain range disappear leaving just Uluru and adjacent Kata Tjuta formations.
 Because of its landscape uniquity, Ayers Rock is undeniably the best place for watching the 2037 total solar eclipse, which will occur just about 40° above the northern horizon near midday.

 78. Watarrka National Park – it’s a beautiful park protecting one of the most spectacular canyons in Central Australia.
 The much-visited is Kings Canyon where walls are over 100m in height.
 The part of this gorge is a sacred place for Aborigines.
 The whole protected landscape with a multitude of rugged ranges, rock holes, and gorges can be an unforgettable spot for watching the total solar eclipse in 2037.
 This place is on the other side of the umbral path against Uluru.
 The greatest eclipse will occur at about 41° altitude above the northern horizon.